 In April, we launched our Indagare Global Classroom to allow people to explore the world while staying at home.
 With Global Conversations, my series of hour-long Zoom calls, I am inviting friends and heroes of mine to share how different places have shaped their lives and perspectives.
 Many of these people have been part of our Insider Journeys, and all of them have amazing stories to tell and insights to offer.
-In the next few months, I hope you’ll join me as I introduce some of the most innovative and inspiring people who I have met on the road.
+I hope you’ll join me—live, via Zoom—as I introduce some of the most innovative and inspiring people who I have met on the road.

 Sign up here for Global Conversations.
+New programming is being added regularly.
 Friends of Indagare Members and Subscribers are also welcome.
 Learn more about the talks below and read AFAR Magazine’s review of our program here!
 Plus: 16 charitable organizations our GC speakers know and love.